 What Size Diameter Hoop Should I Get?

 Paying attention to hoop diameter is important because you don’t want your nose hoop fitting too tight or too loose.
 The most common hoop diameters are 5/16 (8mm) or 3/8 (10mm).
 The size of your nose is not an accurate way to chose a nose hoop.
 How far your nose piercing was placed away from the tip of your nostril is what determines what diameter hoop you need.
 You can either measure a hoop your currently have with a ruler and count how many mm are inside of the hoop or measure how far your nose hole is from the tip of your nose.
 It definitely isn’t easy to measure but since I don’t offer refunds or exchanges on wrong size hoops it is definitely worth taking the time to measure.
+You can also go to any local piercer and find out your size.
 I also handcraft all the nose hoops down to the hoops the beads are wrapped around so I am able to offer 8mm, 9mm, 10mm and 12mm hoop sizes.

 Why Is There a Gap In My Nose Hoop?

 A gap indicates that you pulled the nose hoop apart at some point instead of twisting the ends away.
 So if you think you may have problems please reach out or have someone help you.

 What Should I Do If I Accidentally Distort My Hoop?